signalapp/ringrtc/BUILDING.md

 Dynamic symbol files are also available in the `out/` directory for each framework.

 ## Working with the Code

+### Rebuilding

+To re-build, do the following:

+    make distclean
+    make <android|ios>

+### iOS Testing

+To run tests for iOS, you can use the SignalRingRTC project.
+You might need to install the dependencies, at least once:

+    cd src/ios/SignalRingRTC
+    bundle install
+    bundle exec pod install

+### Formatting

 We use `rustfmt` to keep the rust code tidy.
 To install: